Housing in the United Kingdom: Renting

+Council Tax is paid by the occupier of the home unless it is a house in multiple occupation (HMO) when the landlord is liable.
 In London, rents are double the national average, meaning that living in London has become a luxury good.
-People on median incomes who work in central London often live in the outer suburbs of London and the commuting towns of SE England.
-Many find that commuting using London's congested transport infrastructure lowers their standard of living and is disruptive to family life.
+People on median incomes who work in central London often live in the outer suburbs of London and the commuting towns of South East England.